outofmbufs/tokenizer/README.md

     TokenID.IDENTIFIER 'foobar'

 Note that the backslash/newline has been completely filtered out by `linefilter` and a single IDENTIFIER that was "split" across that escaped line boundary has been produced.
 Applications can provide their own, more-elaborate, input filters if necessary.

+### Using a different `Token`
+There are several ways to make the `Tokenizer` produce a different object than the built-in `Token` definition.
+The easiest is to supply keyword argument `tokenfactory` to `Tokenizer`:

+    class MyToken:
+        def __init__(self, id, value, location, /):
+            self.id = id               # TokenID Enum
+            self.value = value         # from the TokenMatch
+            self.location = location   # TokLoc info

+    from tokenizer import TokenMatch, Tokenizer

+    rules = [
+        TokenMatch('A', 'a'),
+        TokenMatch('B', 'b')
+    ]
+    tkz = Tokenizer(rules, tokenfactory=MyToken)
+    for t in tkz.string_to_tokens('bba'):
+        print(t.__class__.__name__, t.id, repr(t.value))

+Output:

+    MyToken TokenID.B 'b'
+    MyToken TokenID.B 'b'
+    MyToken TokenID.A 'a'

+The framework passes the token factory into `matched` method invocations (via attribute `factory` in the `_MatchedInfo` argument).
+Therefore another way to create an alternate token object would be to subclass `TokenMatch` (and its subclasses as necessary) and have them _replace the `factory` attribute as needed.

+A more elaborate scheme would also have those TokenMatch subclasses return something other than the built-in _MatchedInfo object; the framework simply requires that object to have a `factory` attribute and will ultimately invoke it like this:

+    # for illustrative purpose; some code details left out
+    minfo = tm.matched(_MatchedInfo(tokname=tm.tokname,
+                                    value=value,
+                                    tokenizer=self,
+                                    factory=self.tokenfactory))
+    .. code elided that finds 'id' and creates 'loc' etc .. then: token = minfo.factory(id, minfo.value, loc)

+so if the `TokenMatch` subclass `matched` method returns a custom object with at least a `factory` and `value` attribute, it can regain control of token creation via the `factory` invocation.

+Examples of all three of these ideas can be found in the unittest code.

 # TokStreamEnhancer